tomatau/tomatao-blog/posts/how-to-build-an-accordion.md

 }
 ```

-Here is a little component that we can use inside the accordion, it will only render it's content when it's open.
+Here is a little component that we can use inside the accordion, it will only render its content when it's open.
 We can then write styles however we like to animation transitions.
 We could make various different types of AccordionItems for each of our use cases and keep them all separate, just wrapping existing components.

 ```jsx
 <Accordion tag='ul'>